feedhenry/testing-cloud-app/README.md

 Testing cloud application covering various parts of MBaaS APIs.
-The basic usage is to deploy this application and access `/test` endpoint, which will execute all tests and return results (in HTML or JSON format).
+The basic usage is to deploy this application and access `/test` endpoint, which will execute all tests (except for AppForms) and return results (in HTML or JSON format).
 Tests can be executed individually per each area or the MBaaS APIs can be utilized directly via prepared endpoints.